Recent Posts

 7:00 AM

-Updating our Q1 Kalinowski Quick-Service Burger Same-Store Sales Index (4/8/2024)
+Updating our Q1 Kalinowski Quick-Service Other Same-Store Sales Index (4/8/2025)

-With this report, we update our data-driven Kalinowski Quick-Service Burger Index for Q1 to +1.9%.
-This is the one-year figure, lapping the -1.1% number from Q1 2020, the +13.0% figure from Q1 2021, the +2.3% number from Q1 2022, and the +11.0% result from Q1 2023.
-Comparing to Q1 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Quick-Service Burger Index for Q1 2024 is at +29.3%.
+With this report, we update our data-driven Kalinowski Quick-Service Other Index for Q1 to +3.8%.
+Comparing to Q1 2019 levels – a pre-pandemic basis — the Kalinowski Quick-Service Other Index for Q1 2025 is at +28.9%.
 These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and March.

 Read More »